isabella232/Bitcamp-Serverless/week4/homework/issues/6 - UIController.md

-There isn't a whole lot this module has to do since our app literally only has to display one song.
+There isn't a whole lot this module has to do since our app only has to display one song.

 What we do need to add is a reference to the id of html elements that we will need to alter or listen to during runtime.
-The two elements are the **Find Song** button(it has the id `song-button`) and the `#song-detail`  html div that displays the actual song recommendation.
+The two elements are the **Find Song** button (it has the id `song-button`) and the `#song-detail`  html div that displays the actual song recommendation.

 <br />